-I am a 33 year old woman and I work as a Clinical Manager for a TMJ doctor.
-I have a 10 year old daughter who lives with me, and a 13 year old son who lives with his father.
-I travel twice a month to meet him half way to drop off/pick up one of our children.
+I am a 33-year-old woman and I work as a Clinical Manager for a TMJ doctor.
+I have a 10-year-old daughter who lives with me and a 13-year-old son who lives with his father.
+I travel twice a month to meet him halfway to drop off/pick up one of our children.

 I don’t like the club scene, and I do not trust my family’s judgment when it comes to setting me up.

 And it’s true, I did want to be with him because it was much more simple to be with him than looking for someone new.
-Also, I have to admit the sex was okay, until he went all religious on me and “SEX IS A SIN” came out of his mouth.
+Also, I have to admit the sex was okay until he went all religious on me, and “SEX IS A SIN” came out of his mouth.
 (I thought it was the woman’s role to say that).

 I thought I wanted to be with this man, but his negative outlook on love and life brought me down.
 I was more depressed than when my ex-husband left me for someone else.
 (That is a HUGE story…look for my book) (Just kidding about the book)

 But how does someone (ME) look for a good man?
 I have heard to just wait and it will happen.
-I have been divorced 8 years.
+I have been divorced for 8 years.
 I haven’t lived with a man since I was married.
 I have only dated men, and well, as far as relationships go, I guess you can say I haven’t really had one.

 I know there are good men out there, but with my schedule, how do I start?

 Meeting new people, especially those who actually pique our interest, is a challenge for most of us.
-We may all hope to stumble upon our perfect match in a serendipitous twist of fate, but as an online dating coach my work has led me to agree that it doesn’t always work that way.
-In fact, finding that combination of best friend, lover and partner-in-crime is about the hardest thing in the world.
+We may all hope to stumble upon our perfect match in a serendipitous twist of fate, but as an online dating coach, my work has led me to agree that it doesn’t always work that way.
+In fact, finding that combination of a best friend, lover and partner-in-crime is about the hardest thing in the world.

-So, how should you go about it?
+So, how should you go about finding a good man?

 Nothing ventured, nothing gained

 An impressive 85 percent of men and women said they do not have trouble meeting people.
-Yet, two thirds (61 percent) admit to not following their instincts when first encountering someone to whom they are attracted.
+Yet, two-thirds (61 percent) admit to not following their instincts when first encountering someone to whom they are attracted.